dickverweij/nl-afas-cordova-plugin-securelocalstorage/README.md

 Secure localStorage for Cordova
 ==========================
-This plugin will wrap the localStorage api and store data encrypted using IOS keychain or Android keystore.
+This plugin will store local data encrypted using IOS keychain or Android keystore.

 WARNING: This is no protection for hackers who have physical/root access to your phone.

 Goal: Protect against reading/writing the contents stored in the the SecureLocalStorage by other apps.